espocrm/documentation/docs/administration/jobs.md

 # Jobs

-Jobs are intended for executing of tasks in the background.
+Jobs are tasks executing in the background.
 They handle operations like sending notifications, mass mailing, syncing, cleanup, etc.

 In this article: